-- The Office may, at any time, whether or not in response to a request, review the consideration of a matter under a Council's code of conduct where it is concerned that a person has failed to comply with a requirement prescribed procedures or has under these misinterpreted or misapplied the standards of conduct prescribed under the code of conduct in their consideration of a matter. - The Office may direct any person, including the Council, to defer taking further action in relation to a matter under consideration under the Council's code of conduct pending the completion of its review.
-Any person the subject of a direction must comply with the direction. - Where the Office undertakes a review of a matter under clause 8.1, it will notify the complaints coordinator and any other affected persons, of the outcome of the review.
+- The Office may, at any time, whether or not in response to a request, review the consideration of a matter under a Council's code of conduct where it is concerned that a person has failed to comply with a requirement prescribed procedures under these or has misapplied \ the misinterpreted or standards of conduct prescribed under the code of conduct in their consideration of a matter. - 8.2 The Office may direct any person, including the Council, to defer taking further action in relation to a matter under consideration under the Council's code of conduct pending the completion of its review.
+Any person the subject of a direction must comply with the direction. - 8.3 Where the Office undertakes a review of a matter under clause 8.1, it will notify the complaints coordinator and any other affected persons, of the outcome of the review.